CHTJonas/ddnsd/README.md

 # Dynamic DNS Daemon

 This repo hosts the code for a small dynamic DNS daemon (ddnsd) that I use to setup `_acme-challenge` records when issuing [Let's Encrypt](https://letsencrypt.org/) records for some of my personal infrastructure.
 It's written in Go and designed to be as small and as simple as possible.
+It is **not** a full DNS server, rather it parses DNS zonefiles and updates them.
+To serve your DNS zone you will need a full authoritative server; I use [knot](https://www.knot-dns.cz).

 Host machines poke ddnsd over HTTP by making a POST request to an API endpoint during a [dehydrated](https://github.com/dehydrated-io/dehydrated) hook step.
-HTTP Basic authentication is used with credentials stored in a .htpasswd file.
-The username dictates which record to update which makes sure that API credentials can't be shared.
+HTTP Basic authentication is used with credentials stored in a `.htpasswd` file.
+The username dictates the record to update which makes sure that API credentials can't be shared.

 ## Example